zalando/logbook/README.md

 The Logbook Servlet integration is **incompatible with incoming POST requests that use `application/x-www-form-urlencoded`** form parameters and use any of the `HttpServletRequest.getParameter*(..)` methods.
 See issue [#94](../../issues/94) for details.

-The Logbook HTTP CLient integration is handling gzip-compressed response entities incorrectly if the interceptor runs before a decompressing interceptor.
+The Logbook HTTP Client integration is handling gzip-compressed response entities incorrectly if the interceptor runs before a decompressing interceptor.
 Since logging compressed contents is not really helpful it's advised to register the logbook interceptor as the last interceptor in the chain.

 ## Getting Help with Logbook